Best Scenic Viewpoints in San Francisco

 Twin Peaks rises near the geographic center of San Francisco and offers one of the most complete skyline panoramas in the city.

-Once there, spin around and take in downtown, the Bay Bridge, the Golden Gate Bridge, and the Pacific Ocean in a single sweeping view.
+Once there, spin around and take in downtown, the Bay Bridge, the Golden Gate Bridge, and the Pacific Ocean in a single sweep.

-📍You can drive up (there’s a parking lot), but an easier option might be a Guided San Francisco City Tour, many of which make a stop at Twin Peaks for the killer views.
+📍You can drive/taxi up (there’s a parking lot), but an easier option might be a Guided San Francisco City Tour, many of which make a stop at Twin Peaks just for the killer views.

-The elevation (900 feet) of Twin Peaks means it’s almost always windy, so be sure to pack a jacket or fleece.
+The elevation of Twin Peaks (900 feet) means it’s almost always windy.

 Dolores Park

-Set between the Mission District and the Castro, Dolores Park offers one of San Francisco’s most beloved and distinctly local skyline viewpoints.
+Set between the Mission District and the Castro, Dolores Park offers one of San Francisco’s most beloved skyline views.

-Grab a Mission burrito from a nearby taqueria and enjoy neighborhood life alongside a classic skyline view.
+👉Travel Tip: Grab a Mission burrito from a nearby neighborhood taqueria

 Bernal Heights Park